facebook

 What is Hyperledger?

-Hyperledger is an open-source collaborative project hosted by the Linux Foundation that offers a suite of enterprise-grade blockchain frameworks, libraries, and tools.
-Unlike public blockchains such as Ethereum or Solana, Hyperledger is not a single blockchain network.
+It is an open-source collaborative project hosted by the Linux Foundation that offers a suite of enterprise-grade blockchain frameworks, libraries, and tools.
+Unlike public blockchains such as Ethereum or Solana, it is not a single blockchain network.
 Instead, it is an umbrella initiative that houses multiple permissioned blockchain platforms, each designed for modularity, scalability, privacy, and interoperability.

-The goal of Hyperledger is to provide organizations with flexible building blocks to create blockchain solutions tailored to their specific industries, including finance, supply chain, healthcare, government, or identity systems.
+The goal of project is to provide organizations with flexible building blocks to create blockchain solutions tailored to their specific industries, including finance, supply chain, healthcare, government, or identity systems.

 Launch and Origins

-Today, Hyperledger includes multiple frameworks, each suited for different use cases:
+Today, the project includes multiple frameworks, each suited for different use cases:

-• Hyperledger Fabric: Modular blockchain framework with channels and pluggable consensus
+• Fabric: Modular blockchain framework with channels and pluggable consensus

-• Hyperledger Sawtooth: Focused on flexibility, with transaction families and PoET consensus
+• Sawtooth: Focused on flexibility, with transaction families and PoET consensus

-• Hyperledger Iroha: Lightweight blockchain for mobile and IoT applications
+• Iroha: Lightweight blockchain for mobile and IoT applications

 Core Objective

-The core mission of Hyperledger is to provide enterprise-ready blockchain infrastructure that balances:
+The core mission of the project is to provide enterprise-ready blockchain infrastructure that balances:

 • Privacy: Permissioned networks ensure sensitive business data remains secure.